-Follow the official directives.
+Follow the Official Directives

 Crazy as it sounds, the official directives are there for a reason.
 It’s not about protecting your family, or whether you will be safe.
 It’s about the entire population and trying to ‘flatten the curve’.
-Without these measures the health system will be inundated with Covid-19 cases requiring hospitalisations.
+Without these measures, the health system will be inundated with Covid-19 cases requiring hospitalizations.
 Think about how much stress the health systems are under just coping with existing health conditions, so imagine how impossible it will be if demand for services doubles, triples, quadruples.
 If you’re sceptical – have a read of this and check out the information about how the health system in Italy has been overrun.

-Be smart about resources.
+Be Smart about Resources

-Yes, I know everyone is worried about running out of toilet paper and hand sanitiser, but these things will not keep you safe or your family fed if you are quarantined for 14 days.
+Yes, I know everyone is worried about running out of toilet paper and hand sanitizer, but these things will not keep you safe or your family fed if you are quarantined for 14 days.
 Money is also a factor for some families.
 If you are struggling to put food on the table at the best of times, trying to shop for an extra week or two can be mission impossible.
 Check out budget meal planners, make a menu and a list.
 Don’t buy more than you will need, I have heard of stores in the US being stripped bare.

 We think of being quarantined, but how many of us think about if we are sick while in the quarantine.
 Tins of beans and tomatoes are a great pantry filler, but are they something you will be able to manage to prepare if you are ill?
 I’ve stocked up on some packet pancake mix because I know the kids can make those.
 I’m usually a from scratch cook, but I’ve bought some risotto and other things that are heat and eat.

 What about medication?
 Have you got meds in stock for you and the children?
 What about paracetamol?
-Vitamins, chest rub etc?
+Vitamins, chest rub, etc?
 The time to get those things is now, before you need them.

 Now is not the time to be rigid about custody schedules.
 Lots of kids are off school.
 Some workplaces are closed and there are parents working from home.
-I know there are a load of work from home/at home stepmums right now terrified they are going to be landed with home schooling a load of kids because they are supposedly available.
+I know there are a load of work from home/at home stepmums right now, terrified they are going to be landed with homeschooling a load of kids because they are supposedly available.

 So what do families do when kids are sick or need to go into quarantine?
 Do the kids go from home to home, and therefore put 2 or more homes into quarantine as well?
 Or do they stay in the home they were quarantined to?
 Each family will have to work this out.
 It needs to be something that all adult family members, including stepparents are consulted about.